liaochenlanruo/pgcgap/docs/index.md

 ### ANI

 - __Results/ANI/ANIs__<br/>
-query genome, reference genome, ANI value, count of bidirectional fragment mappings, total query fragments
+The file contains comparation information of genome pairs.
+The document is composed of five columns, each of which represents query genome, reference genome, ANI value, count of bidirectional fragment mappings, total query fragments
 <br/>

 - __Results/ANI/ANIs.matrix__<br/>